Sukkat Shalom

 We partner with local and international nonprofits to ensure that we can provide support where it is needed most critically.

-While we have coordinated with several organizations over the years, our partnerships with the nonprofits outlined here—HIAS, Ayuda, International Rescue Committee, and Lutheran Social Services of the National Capital Area—represents the bulk of our work.
+While we have coordinated with several organizations over the years, our partnerships with the nonprofits outlined here—HIAS, Ayuda, International Rescue Committee, Lutheran Social Services of the National Capital Area, and CASA—represents the bulk of our work.

 HIAS Welcome the stranger protect the refugee